-Are you thinking about working as a dental hygienist in Canada?
-It’s a popular career path that pays well within the dental field.
+Are you thinking about continuing your career as a dental hygienist in Canada?
+It’s a popular career choice that pays well within the dental field.
 Job prospects are good in most provinces and there is the opportunity to specialize in other areas within the dental field as you acquire more experience.

 The employment requirements for a dental hygienist in Canada include completion of a two to three-year dental hygiene program.
 The program must be approved by the provincial or territorial governing board where you intend to settle.
 Also, you must have a license from the provincial or territorial regulatory body.
 Dental hygienists belong to a regulated profession in Canada, so you must also register with the appropriate regulatory body to use the title of dental hygienist.